Michael Martin Kofler | © Christian Schneider

 Michael Martin Kofler

-Michael Martin Kofler (*1966 in Villach) completed his flute studies with distinction at the Vienna Musikhochschule with Werner Tripp and Wolfgang Schulz, and with Peter-Lukas Graf at the Musikakademie in Basel.
-In 1987 Sergiu Celibidache appointed him principal flute with the Munich Philharmonic.
-Since 1983 he has given solo concerts, recitals and chamber music recitals worldwide.
+Michael Martin Kofler (b.
+1966 in Villach) studied flute with Werner Tripp and Wolfgang Schulz at the Vienna Musikhochschule (now the University of Music and Performing Arts Vienna), graduating with distinction, and later with Peter-Lukas Graf at the Musikakademie in Basel.
+In 1987 he was appointed principal flute of the Munich Philharmonic by Sergiu Celibidache.
+Since 1989 he has maintained a busy international performance schedule, appearing in solo concerts, recitals, and chamber music.